It has finally happened…

 That’s not fo me to say.
 Having gotten this far down at least shows you have some interest.
 Without repeating myself too much , here are some points to consider, compared to Lightroom:

-• Ditch Lightroom once you have everything set up and imported in darktable.
-You can of course make the choice otherwise but I wouldn’t keep using both side by side, it will both be confusing and hindering you from really learning and appreciating darktable.
+- Ditch Lightroom once you have everything set up and imported in darktable.
+You can of course choose differently but I wouldn’t keep using both side by side, it will both be confusing and hindering you from really learning and appreciating darktable.

 That’s it !